 You have a reminder of how to get to where you want to, and what you want to focus on.
 It’s wonderful ammunition to say no to some of those things that don’t matter as much.

 Taking time out: the power of pragmatic optimism

 There are so many reasons why we shouldn’t do certain things, like taking a year off work.
 But we also want to.
 It almost feels like a calling.
 The frustration of not being to just pack up and go simmers away, whether we are aware of it or not.

 In most cases, it manifests as an unsatisfied longing.
 In other cases, we might transfer some of that blame or frustration out onto others.
 It is the easy thing to do when we listen to that internal chatter about why we can’t just do it.
 It is far more difficult to explore the possibility, and put things into place to make it happen.

 But what would it feel like when you’re standing in the exact spot that you’ve always dreamed of standing in?
 Would it be worth it?

 My final thought brings us back full circle to the language we use.
 Next time you find yourself thinking or saying, “I haven’t…”; “I haven’t been to…”; “I haven’t seen…”; “I haven’t tried…”, finished the sentence with “yet”.
 Wherever you are right now, even when things are tough, you have so many opportunities that you can take at whatever pace suits you best.
 You don’t have the time or resources… yet!

-Lou set up her mental health blog Ambitious with Anxiety and her coaching practice after taking a eight-month career break for her well-being.
+Lou set up her coaching practice after taking an eight-month career break for her well-being.
 Although there wasn’t much travelling involved, she really appreciates having some time to check-in, revisit her own aspirations and see the world from a different perspective.
 Now, she is writing for her blog, running her own business and studying a Masters, as a recovering workaholic.